-A healthy pet is a happy pet, and dentistry should be considered a part of the annual routine care of your cat.
+A healthy cat is a happy cat, and dentistry should be considered a part of the annual routine care of yours.
 As owners we see the dentist on average twice a year for cleaning and check-ups, why not give our cats the same treatment as we give ourselves?

 There is no age, breed, sex that is more at risk than another but what is difficult is the fact that our cats cannot tell us when they are having mouth issues, we need to look for the signs and then follow through.
 Unlike its human owner, the cat seldom develops cavities.
 Like its human owner, the most common and serious dental problem is

 Periodontal disease is a disease of the supporting tissue of the teeth.
 It is the most common infectious disease of animals and man today.
 85% of cats over the age of 3 years old are affected.
 Periodontal disease is progressive and irreversible by nature and can lead to severe health problems including loss of appetite, generalized infections, kidney, liver or heart disease, and behavioral changes.

 The disease begins as simple marginal gingivitis and progresses to periodontitis with bone loss and eventual loss of teeth.
 The process begins with the accumulation of plaque, which is a soft granular deposit, on the tooth surfaces.
 Thin layers are not visible.
 Plaque undergoes mineralization to form calculus (or tartar) and it provides a rough surface for the accumulation of additional plaque and promotes gingivitis.
 Bacteria thrive in plaque and on calculus formations and the normal bacterial flora of the mouth changes.
 Bad breath due to the